 There is also an emphasis on practical skills, with the opportunity to trial commercial CAD tools, process design kits (PDKs) and to develop insights with expert designers and leading academic instructors.
 Representatives from the foundries will also be available to talk through the latest platform capabilities.
 Visits to cleanroom facilities and measurement laboratories are included to provide insights into the role of fabrication tolerances and testing methods on design methods.
 Packaging will also be reviewed to ensure package, test and manufacture aware design.

-The full course schedule of the upcoming 2023 edition will be published in due course.
+See below for the full course schedule of the upcoming 2023 edition.